hannahpatellis/plume/README.md

 ## The `archive` folder

 There is an `/archive` folder which includes a previous (and non-working) version of the app that used [React95](https://github.com/arturbien/React95) as the CSS framework.
+At one point, this version also tried to employ the Bootcamp Spot API.

 ### Enjoy! 👩🏻‍🏫

---
+---

 ### Take a look at some of my other classroom apps!

-[VideoRepo](https://github.com/hannahpatellis/videorepo) and [VideoRepo Uploader](https://github.com/hannahpatellis/videorepo_uploader): A MERN stack web app for storing and (minimally) organizing class lecture videos; and an Electron app for quickly adding new lectures to the database
+[VideoRepo](https://github.com/hannahpatellis/videorepo) and [VideoRepo Uploader](https://github.com/hannahpatellis/videorepo_uploader): A MERN stack web app for storing and (minimally) organizing class lecture videos; and an Electron app for quickly adding new lectures to the database.

 [HoDO Dashboard](https://github.com/hannahpatellis/hodo_dashboard) and [HoDO Desktop](https://github.com/hannahpatellis/hodo_desktop): A MERN stack web app for keeping track of and administering house points, challenges, and guidelines for the Houses of Design Olympics game for UX/UI bootcamps; and an Electron app for quickly adding new points.

 [House Points Dashboard for Coding Bootcamps](https://github.com/hannahpatellis/gthousedash): The original incarnation of the Houses of Design Olympics, made for Full-Stack Flex bootcamps. *(No longer in use.)*

---
+---

 Developed by Alexandria 'Hannah' Isadora Patellis in 2019